cblgh/piratcloud/README.md

-  download    Downloads an ipfs hash and decrypts it using the supplied key help        Help about any command list        Lists the stuff you've uploaded, their keys and also what you're rehosting rehost      Rehost an ipfs hash, basically seeding it for someone else. upload      Uploads and encrypts a file or directory, returning its hash and decryption key
+  download    Downloads an ipfs hash and decrypts it using the supplied key help        Help about any command list        Lists the stuff you've uploaded, their keys and also what you're rehosting rehost      Rehost an ipfs hash, basically seeding it for someone else upload      Uploads and encrypts a file or directory, returning its hash and decryption key

 Flags: